US opens probe into Tesla seat belts coming loose

 The investigation by the National Highway Traffic Safety Administration covers an estimated 50,000 Model X SUVs from the 2022 and 2023 model years.

-The agency says it has two complaints from Tesla owners that the front belts weren’t sufficiently connected at the factory.
+The agency said it has two complaints from Tesla owners that the front belts weren’t sufficiently connected at the factory.

-Documents posted by the agency Tuesday say the belt linkage and pretensioners, which tighten the belts before a crash, are anchored to the seat frames.
+Documents posted by the agency Tuesday said the belt linkage and pretensioners, which tighten the belts before a crash, are anchored to the seat frames.

 Both complaints allege that the linkage and pretensioner separated from the frames when the vehicles were driving and force was exerted.
 Neither incident involved a crash.